2025 Copa América Femenina final

-The 2025 Copa América Femenina Final was a women's association football match that took place on 2 August 2025 at Estadio Rodrigo Paz Delgado in Quito, Ecuador, to determine the winners of the 2025 Copa América Femenina.
+The 2025 Copa América Femenina final was a women's association football match that took place on 2 August 2025 at Estadio Rodrigo Paz Delgado in Quito, Ecuador, to determine the winner of the 2025 Copa América Femenina.
 The match took place between Colombia and Brazil.

 After a 4–4 tie in extra time, Brazil defeated Colombia in a 5-4 penalty shoot-out, thus winning their fifth consecutive (and record-extending ninth overall) Copa América Femenina title.

-By participating in the final, both teams qualified for the 2028 Summer Olympics.
-As the tournament's victor, Brazil qualified to play in the 2026 Women's Finalissima, where, in a repeat of the previous tournament, they will play against England.
+By participating in the final, both national teams qualified for the 2028 Summer Olympics.
+As the tournament's winner, Brazil qualified to play in the 2026 Women's Finalissima, where they will face off against England in a repeat of the 2023 tournament.

 Venue

 The final match of the tournament was held at Estadio Rodrigo Paz Delgado in Ecuador's capital, Quito.
 With a maximum capacity of 41,575, it is the largest stadium in the city and the second largest in the country.